-- Court issues a decision to open bankruptcy proceedings: - Court appoints an insolvency practitioner (IP) proposed by the Insolvency Administration if the IP complies with statutory requirements. - Decision to open bankruptcy proceedings comes into effect: - Debtor loses its property rights, which are assumed by the IP. - Activities of the debtor's management are halted; the IP takes over management of the company, assets and documents. - Increase of interest, penalties and other mandatory payments is suspended. - Creditors have one month to file claims.
+- Each insolvency administrator will be directly selected by the court (from a list maintained in the Insolvency Control Service System), using the fully automatic and electronic mechanism of the Court Information System. - Once the court decision to open bankruptcy proceedings comes into effect: - Debtor loses its property rights, which are assumed by the IP. - Activities by the debtor's management are halted; the IP takes over management of the company, assets and documents.

+- Increase of interest, penalties and other mandatory payments is suspended. - Creditors have one month to file claims.
-- Debtor if the debtor cannot comply with the obligations set in the plan for legal protection proceedings. - Debtor if obligations are at least 2 months overdue, and either no agreement has been

-- reached with creditors, or no restructuring petition has been filed. - Liquidator of the company if during the liquidation process it becomes apparent that the debtor's property will not suffice to satisfy all the legitimate claims of creditors.
+- Debtor: if the debtor cannot comply with the obligations set in the plan for legal protection proceedings. - Debtor: if obligations are at least 2 months overdue, and either no agreement has been reached with creditors, or no restructuring petition has been filed. - Liquidator of the company if during the liquidation process it becomes apparent that the debtor's property will not suffice to satisfy all the legitimate claims of creditors.

-- Civil liability personal liability of a board member (joint liability if insolvency caused by more than one member) to the debtor and/or creditors. - Administrative liability penalty imposed upon board members or natural persons ranging from € 280 to € 700 for failure to file insolvency petition and penalty ranging from € 70 to € 700 for breaching insolvency or legal protection proceedings. - Other: board members and representatives of the debtor can be prohibited from holding certain positions within companies. - · Criminal liability reserved for: - Causing insolvency due to neglect possibility of imprisonment for up to 1 year or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies. - Intentionally causing insolvency possibility of imprisonment for up to 3 years or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies. - Conduct related to insolvency, e.g. fraud, delaying insolvency proceedings.
+- Civil liability: personal liability of a board member (joint liability if insolvency caused by more than one member) to the debtor and/or creditors. - Administrative liability: penalty imposed upon board members or natural persons ranging from € 280 to € 700 for failure to file insolvency petition and penalty ranging from € 70 to € 700 for breaching insolvency or legal protection proceedings. - Other: board members and representatives of the debtor can be prohibited from holding certain positions within companies. - · Criminal liability reserved for: - Causing insolvency due to neglect: possibility of imprisonment for up to 1 year or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies. - Intentionally causing insolvency: possibility of imprisonment for up to 3 years or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies.

+Conduct related to insolvency, e.g. fraud, delaying insolvency proceedings.

-- Court appoints an IP proposed by the Insolvency Administration. - The IP is a natural person who must meet the following requirements:
+- Each insolvency practitioner will be directly selected by the court.
+The IP is a natural person who must meet the following requirements:

-- full legal capacity;
+- full legal capacity

-- at least 25 years old;
+- at least 25 years old

-- fluent in Latvian;
+- fluent in Latvian

-- qualified lawyer;
+- qualified lawyer

-- has passed the insolvency practitioner's exam;
+- has passed the insolvency practitioner's exam

-- has at least three years' professional experience as a lawyer or other legal professional;
+- has at least three years' professional experience as a lawyer or other legal professional

-- has an impeccable reputation;
+- has an impeccable reputation

-- has not committed an intentional crime;
+- has not committed an intentional crime

 - has not been the target of insolvency proceedings in the last five years.